danjulio/MPPT-Solar-Charger/arduino/readme.md

 ![OLED backside](pictures/oled_back.png)

 ### Linux Example
 The linux directory contains a simple example using the library on a Raspberry Pi.
 Put the source in the same directory as the library files and use the command line in the 'm' file to compile.
 It assumes wiringPi has been installed.
+I just ```chmod +x m``` and compile using ```./m``` in the same directory as the source files.

+Run the the demo program ```./test_i2c```.